Prajin-Kamble/Vendor-Performance-Analysis-Retail-Domain/README.md

 # Vendor Performance Analysis
-I can't upload dataset because they are more than 1.5GB size, so if you want to know then click here: (https://drive.google.com/drive/folders/1zEvsAn6QaK_h_S17vVyCubVzTiT_19VF?usp=sharing)

 ## 1. Business Problem Statements
 Effective inventory and sales management are critical for optimizing profitability in the retail and wholesale industry.
 Companies need to ensure that they are not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.<br>